thaihangchung7/thaihangchung7.github.io/_notes/dbs_software.md

 # SW-Calculator
-1) Install ROOT via your package manager: [https://root.cern/install/#linux-package-managers](https://root.cern/install/#linux-package-managers) (preferably compile from source, this may take a while)
+1) Install ROOT via your package manager, that is, if it is supported: [https://root.cern/install/#linux-package-managers](https://root.cern/install/#linux-package-managers) (preferably compile from source, this may take a while)

 2) Use ```source ./thisroot.sh```, the shell script can found in the ```bin``` directory of your ROOT installation.